 Monique is a coloratura soprano of Italian/Thai descent.
-A top graduate from the Conservatorio di Musica Benedetto Marcello di Venezia, her international singing career has already taken her to four continents …
+A top graduate in Opera Singing from the Venice Conservatoire in Italy, she has a singing career spanning four continents.

-She was appointed to sing for the King of Thailand Rama X, and in other Royal Command Performances.
-Praised by “Opera” Magazine UK for singing “her two showpiece arias with apparently effortless ease” as Queen of the Night, she also created major roles in various opera World Premieres in Thailand and Australia.
+She was invited to sing for the King of Thailand, and in several Thai Royal Command Performances.
+Praised by OPERA (UK) magazine for singing “her two showpiece arias with apparently effortless ease” as Queen of the Night in Mozart’s Magic Flute, she also created leading roles in various opera World Premieres in Australia and Thailand.

 Born in London into a musical family, Nicola began her musical training as one of the founding girl choristers at Salisbury Cathedral.
 She is a graduate of the Royal Welsh College of Music and Drama …

 and she continued working there as a Junior Fellow before completing her studies at the National Opera Studio in London.